ashleetiw/genetic-algorithm-for-automatic-search-tuning/README.md

 3. optimizer can be `Min` or `Max` based on if you want to optimize to global maxima or minima

 ### Crossover
-Crossover is the most significant phase in a genetic algorithm.
 For each pair of parents to be mated, a crossover point is chosen at random from within the genes.
 Offspring are created by exchanging the genes of parents among themselves until the crossover point is reached.
 #### Example
 ![cross](https://github.com/ashleetiw/genetic-algorithm-for-automatic-search-tuning/blob/main/crossover.png)

 ### Mutation
-In certain new offspring formed, some of their genes can be subjected to a mutation with a low random probability.
-This implies that some of the bits in the bit string can be flipped.
+Creates perturbations in the population.
+This implies that some of the bits in the bit string can be flipped with a probability P (called mutation probability).
 Mutation occurs to maintain diversity within the population and prevent premature convergence.
 #### Example
 ![mut](https://github.com/ashleetiw/genetic-algorithm-for-automatic-search-tuning/blob/main/mutation.png)